hkuedl/ULT-NILM/README.md

-# ULT-NILM
+# Unsupervised Lightweight Transfer Learning for Edge Non-Intrusive Load Monitoring

-Codes for “Unsupervised Lightweight Transfer Learning for Edge Non-Intrusive Load Monitoring”
+This repository contains the implementation of the paper **"Unsupervised Lightweight Transfer Learning for Edge Non-Intrusive Load Monitoring"**.